bharathappali/java-buildpack/docs/jre-ibmjava_jre.md

 The JRE can be configured by modifying the [`config/ibmjava_jre.yml`][] file in the buildpack fork.
 The JRE uses the [`Repository` utility support][repositories] and so, it supports the [version syntax][]  defined there.

-To use IBMJAVA JRE instead of OpenJDK without forking java-buildpack, set environment variable:
+To use IBM JRE instead of OpenJDK without forking java-buildpack, set environment variable:

 `cf set-env <app_name> JBP_CONFIG_COMPONENTS '{jres: ["JavaBuildpack::Jre::IbmjavaJRE"]}'`